Call now in confidence immediate help & advice 24/7

 Brief Interventions are commonly used by professionals to assess an individual’s addiction and ability to recover at home, without attending residential rehab.

-3. Cognitive Behavioural Therapy
+3. Cognitive Behavioural Therapy at a drug and alcohol rehab in Devon

 It also looks into the triggers and causes of your addiction [41], as well as any underlying mental health issues that might also be contributing to your addiction.

-This particular approach has proven to be extremely successful [42] with a relatively low rate of relapse [43] compared to other treatments, however, it should be noted that CBT tends to have a limited effect on those with learning difficulties or personality disorders [44].
+This particular approach at rehab has proven to be extremely successful [42] with a relatively low rate of relapse [43] compared to other treatments, however, it should be noted that CBT tends to have a limited effect on those with learning difficulties or personality disorders [44].

-4. Dialectical Behavioural Therapy
+4. Dialectical Behavioural Therapy at a drug and alcohol rehab in Devon

 DBT is very similar to CBT in that it works to solve the underlying triggers and causes of your addiction.
-However, dialectical behaviour therapy is used when an individual’s emotions are stronger than usual and issues are more complex.
+However, dialectical behaviour therapy at rehab is used when an individual’s emotions are stronger than usual and issues are more complex.

 As motivation and the self-confidence it can bring are often key to a successful recovery [45], some form of motivational therapy tends to be included in every treatment programme.